Flow Matching Beyond Kinematics: Generating Jets with Particle-ID and Trajectory Displacement Information: Results

 \subsection{Jet substructure modeling}

-The jet mass $m_\mathrm{jet}$ and the two subjettiness ratios $\tau_{32}$ and $\tau_{21}$ are shown in \autoref{fig:baseline_model_all_types_mass_and_tau32} for the different jet types.
+The jet mass $m_\mathrm{jet}$, the two subjettiness ratios $\tau_{32}$ and $\tau_{21}$, and $D_2$ are shown in \autoref{fig:baseline_model_all_types_mass_and_tau32} for the different jet types.
 The real jets are shown in dotted lines while the generated jets are shown in solid lines.
 Both the jet mass and the subjettiness ratio distributions show very good agreement for all jet types.
 The largest deviations between the target distribution and the distribution of the generated jets are seen for \thad\ and \hlnuqq , where the distribution of the generated jets peaks at a larger value of $\tau_{32}$.
 This mismodeling also shows in the values of the KL divergence which are listed in \autoref{tab:baseline_model_kld_jet_level} for some of the jet-level observables.
-Further studies were done to determine whether narrowing down our model's features to just kinematics and whether training solely on \thad\ jets enhances the modeling of the \thad\ substructure, which can be found in the Appendix in \autoref{sec:further_studies_for_tbqq_modeling}.
+In addition to the 1-dimensional KL divergence values, we also evaluate the multi-dimensional distribution by calculating the Fr\'echet physics distance (FPD) as introduced in~\cite{Kansal:2022spb}, which is also listed in \autoref{tab:baseline_model_kld_jet_level}.
+For the FPD calculation we follow the recommendations from~\cite{Kansal:2022spb}, thus we evaluate the FPD based on a set of 36 EFPs (all EFPs of degree less than five) and use the \texttt{JetNet}~\cite{Kansal_JetNet_2023} library to calculate both the EFPs and the corresponding FPD.
+Further studies were done to determine whether narrowing down our model's features to just kinematics and whether training solely on \thad\ jets enhances the modeling of the \thad\ substructure, which can be found in Appendix \ref{sec:further_studies_for_tbqq_modeling}.